Admissible operators for sun-dual semigroups: Introduction

 For each $x_0\in X$, the system $\Sigma(A,B,0)$ has a mild solution in $X_{-1}$ given by

 where $(T_{-1}(t))_{t\ge 0}$ denotes the extrapolated semigroup on $X_{-1}$.
 In this case, it makes sense to ask whether the solution lies in $X$, which gives rise to the notion of the admissibility of control operators.
-Let $\mathrm Z$ be a placeholder for $\mathrm C$ or $L^p$ with $p\in [1,\infty]$.
+Let $\mathrm Z$ be a placeholder for $\mathrm C$ (to denote continuous functions) or $L^p$ with $p\in [1,\infty]$.
 We say that $B$ is a \emph{$\mathrm Z$-admissible control operator} if for some (equivalently, all) $\tau>0$, the \emph{input map} -- defined as

 satisfies $\Ima \Phi_{\tau}\subseteq X$.
 Correspondingly, the solution of $\Sigma(A,0,C)$ is given by

 We say that $C$ is a \emph{$\mathrm Z$-admissible observation operator} if the \emph{output map}

 has a bounded extension to $X$ for some (equivalently, all) $\tau>0$.